MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 ```

 ### -IsFeatured

-Indicates whether the application displays as a featured app and is highlighted in the company portal.
+Set this parameter to **$true** to display this application as a featured app and highlight it in the Company Portal.

 ```yaml
 Type: Boolean